thingSoC/embedis/examples/esp8266/README.md

     In this example, all of the keys and values are in unencrypted plain-text, for demonstration, teaching, and debugging purposes.

+##  Embedis EEPROM Reserved Keys

+ + platform    : the name of the platform (e.g. ESP8266, DUE, LEONARDO, etc.)
+ + board       : the name of the specific board (e.g. Adafruit Huzzah, NodeMCU, etc.)
+ + led_pin     : the pin number of the onboard LED (default 13)
+ + wifi_mode   : AP or STA
+ + wifi_ssid   : yourSSID
+ + wifi_passwd : yourPASSWORD

 ## Contributors

 The folks who make this project possible: